Reading for the Common Good:

 Reading, reflecting, conversing, learning, working, binding together: these are the ways in which our communities—church, neighborhood and world—begin to mature and flourish.
 This interconnected life is the joyous and meaning-rich end for which we were created.
 This is humanity fully alive!

 Humanity fully alive!
 This is indeed what God desires for us and reading has certainly been among the graces God has given for us to live into this fullness.
 Thank you for offering this book as a way to spark our imagination for how we can use the grace of reading as a means to cultivate this flourishing in our neighborhoods, our churches, and our hearts.

 Ragan Sutterfield is an ordained priest in the Episcopal Church and serves a parish in his native Arkansas.
-He is the author of This Is My Body: From Obesity to Ironman, My Journey into the True Meaning of Flesh, Spirit, and Deeper Faith (Convergent/Random House 2015), Cultivating Reality: How the Soil Might Save Us (Cascade 2013), and the small collection of essays Farming as a Spiritual Discipline.
-His latest book Wendell Berry and the Given Life (Franciscan Media 2017) is available for pre-order.
+He is the author of Wendell Berry and the Given Life This Is My Body: From Obesity to Ironman, My Journey into the True Meaning of Flesh, Spirit, and Deeper Faith (Convergent/Random House 2015), and the small collection of essays Farming as a Spiritual Discipline.

 C. Christopher Smith is the founding editor of The Englewood Review of Books.
 He is also author of a number of books, including most recently How the Body of Christ Talks: Recovering the Practice of Conversation in the Church (Brazos Press, 2019).
 Connect with him online at: C-Christopher-Smith.com